mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 sidebar_label: Create Endpoints
 ---

-# What is an endpoint
+## What is an endpoint

-An endpoints allow you to expose your CRUD, services and proxies.
+An endpoint allows you to expose your CRUD, Services and proxies.
 To rapidly create an endpoint linked to a CRUD, you can follow the steps described in [Design QuickStart page](quick_rest_api.md).

 This page will delve into the endpoint types and configuration.